brettchalupa/projectbook/src/web-apps/restaurant-ordering-platform.md

 **The gist**: allow restaurants to define menu items and then allow patrons to place orders from that menu online for pick-up.

 The scope of this could really vary in its breadth!
-But the gist is to create a web app that allows restuarants to create a website that lets their patrons order online for pick-up.
+But the gist is to create a web app that allows restaurants to create a website that lets their patrons order online for pick-up.
 It would allow them to add menu items with their price and optional description.

 ## Mock-Ups